ktsoto/zap/doc/index.rst

 Extra Functions
 ===============

-Aside from the main process, three functions are included that can be run outside of the entire zap process to facilitate some investigations.
+Aside from the main process, two functions are included that can be run outside of the entire zap process to facilitate some investigations.

 .. autofunction:: zap.nancleanfits